 In food allergy, the immune response is generated, which produces an increase in Immunoglobulin E (IgE) antibody and activation of mast cells.
-The mast cells release histamine and produces an inflammatory reaction.
-This in turn causes symptoms such as abdominal pain, vomiting, diarrhoea, headache, increased heart rate etc. In severe cases, the allergic reaction can cause life-threatening anaphylactic shock.
+The mast cells release histamine and produce an inflammatory reaction.
+This in turn causes symptoms such as abdominal pain, vomiting, diarrhea, headache, increased heart rate, etc. In severe cases, the allergic reaction can cause life-threatening anaphylactic shock.

 - Milk and milk products

 - Tree nuts

 In Ayurveda, it is said that the root cause of food allergy stems from a weak digestive fire and the build-up of toxins throughout the body.
 Among the major causes of these toxins, improper food combination is also responsible.